 - Fade Scars

 Honey is what’s called a natural humectant (draws moisture into the skin).
 If your skin is in need of a hydrating boost, this is the perfect ingredient.
 It is antibacterial, anti-inflammatory, and acts as an anti-viral/anti-fungal (2).

 How to buy the best honey for your skin

-When shopping for honey, you want to look for a raw, unpasteurized product.
+When choosing honey to use for a face wash, you want to be sure to choose a raw, unfiltered honey.
+This will ensure that the beneficial properties are intact and present.
+If possible When shopping for honey, you want to look for a raw, unpasteurized product.
 The best honey has been only roughly filtered to remove any major particulates, with the living product otherwise left intact.
 The thing is, pasteurized honey doesn’t normally have “pasteurized” written on the label because pasteurizing is standard practice for mainstream commercial honey.
 Anything that says “pure honey,” “real honey” or “100 percent honey” has been pasteurized.
 If it doesn’t explicitly say “raw” on the package, you don’t want it.

 What else to look for in a good honey?
 Ideally, you’ll be able to find raw honey produced in your local area, which is not only more sustainable but can also provide more health benefits by helping your body and immune system adapt to the specific environment you live in.
 Once you’ve set yourself up with some quality honey, it’s time to get washing!